FirelyTeam/firely-docs/fhirnetapi/parsing/errorhandling.rst

 Working with IExceptionSource
 ------------------------------
 Installing a delegate by setting the ``ExceptionHandler`` property like this is feasible, but it is easy to forget to unregister the delegate (leading to unexpected call backs or memory leaks).
-You also probably wanto to check whether there was already a previously installed handler, which you might want to to forward the exception to once you are done with it.
+In addition, you should check whether there was already a previously installed handler, which you to might need to forward the exception to once you have handled it.

 To make working with ``ExceptionHandler`` easier, we have added a ``Catch()`` extension method to ``IExceptionSource``, which returns an ``IDisposable``, so you can use the returned value in a ``using`` statement like so: